 - 1. Aim of the Policy

 - 2. School Vision Statement and Principles

 - 3. Responsibility for the Policy

 - 4. Eliminating discrimination, promoting equality and celebrating diversity

 - 5. Putting the Policy into Practice

 - 6. Monitoring and Reviewing the Policy

-- 7. Objectives and Action Plan for 2019-20
+- 7. Objectives and Action Plan

 - 8. Harassment and Complaints